cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ::: {.callout-tip}
 ## Key Points

-- Quality Control of sequencing reads can be automated using a pipeline like bacQC
+- Quality Control of sequencing reads can be automated using a Nextflow pipeline like bacQC
+- This pipeline uses:
+  - _FastQC_ to assess the quality of sequencing reads.
+  - _fastp_ for quality trimming and adapter removal.
+  - _Kraken2_ to determine species composition.
+- The results from the pipeline are aggregated in an interactive _MultiQC_ report, which can be used to identify problematic samples.
 :::